 "Because the last time the US Open they played, my husband said, 'This is the last time he win against Novak'.
 Because Novak was making the points with Federer's weapon.
 He told him that he is so mature that he can win, like him (Federer)."

-Eventually, she went on to predict that her son would reach #1, and that this would prove to be the first of many majors - of course this was nothing new, but to be so eager to dance on the grave of the man to whom her boy king gaped to his heir, had to be irritating to Federer.
+Eventually, she went on to predict that her son would reach #1, and that this would prove to be the first of many majors - of course this was nothing new, but to be so eager to dance on the grave of the man to whom her boy king gaped to the heir, had to be irritating to Federer.
 If nothing else, he had to feel it was somewhat premature.
 In fact both Federer and Mrs. Djokovic turned out to be right - it was the first of many, and he did reach #1, but it was also (3 years) premature.

 The seeds were sown, nonetheless.